 It is formally described as Leptospermum polygalifolium subsp. tropicum (syn: L. flavescens) which grows around the Cardwell area in northern Queensland.

-The leaves are narrow-elliptic / to linear elliptic, to 20 mm long by 5 mm wide, usually hairless (glabrous) and with obvious oil dots, light to mid to grey-green, often smelling like lemon when crushed.
+Leptospermum spp. have simple and alternate leaves.
+In this cultivar, the leaves are narrow-elliptic / to linear elliptic, to 20 mm long by 5 mm wide, usually hairless (glabrous) and with obvious oil dots, light to mid to grey-green, often smelling like lemon when crushed.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.

 In this culitvar, the flowers are produced solitarily, to 15 mm in diameter, white in colour, occurring from August to January.
 It can flower very profusely which has made it popular.

 The fruit (capsules) are to 10 mm in diameter, woody, persisting after seed release.

 This cultivar has been popular in the past and may be marketed under the name L. flavescens ‘Cardwell’.
 It is formally described as Leptospermum polygalifolium subsp. tropicum.

 It is a very hardy shrub.
 It grows readily in a sandy, free-draining soil and will benefit from some enrichment, in full sun to part shade.
 It may not thrive in boggy soils.
 It comes from northern Queensland and so is a great plant for tropical gardens but also grows well in cooler climates.